Future Retirees – FAQs

 Yes.
 The EUTF will need a copy of your Medicare card, Direct Deposit Agreement Form for Medicare Part B Premium Reimbursement, and Social Security Administration letter indicating your Medicare Part B premium or IRMAA.
 EUTF will automatically reset your Medicare Part B premium reimbursement to the Medicare standard amount every January 1st.
 If you are paying above the Medicare standard amount you must submit a letter from the Social Security Administration indicating the amount you are paying every year to receive full reimbursement.

 No, EUTF is not authorized under Hawaii Revised Statutes 87A to reimburse Medicare Part D premiums.

-You may change plans if you are enrolled in the EUTF retiree Kaiser plan and move out of the service area.
+You may change plans if you are enrolled in the EUTF Retiree Kaiser plan and move out of the service area.
 You have 30 days to notify EUTF and may switch to the HMSA 90/10 plan.
-Please complete an EC-2 enrollment form (or EC-2H for HSTA VB members) and submit it to the EUTF within 30 days of moving out of the coverage area.
+Complete an EC-2 or EC-2H (for HSTA VB members) form and submit it to the EUTF within 30 days of moving out of the coverage area.

 No, you do not need to be enrolled in Active plans for any amount of time or be enrolled in the EUTF Active plan at all to qualify for EUTF retiree benefits.